Rostock S-Bahn: History

 After Die Wende (the change) in the 1990s, the volume of traffic during the peak hour fell as, on the one hand, most large companies reduced staff or were closed and, on the other, the residential areas along the S-Bahn line lost population.
 The train lengths were gradually shortened until sets consisted of only three double-decker cars.
 In 2002, the 7.5-minute intervals during peak hour were thinned to 10-minute intervals.
 Also since the 1990s, the local trains from Güstrow to Rostock have been referred to as S-Bahn trains and run through to Warnemünde.
 Planning aimed at linking the S-Bahn network with the Rostock tram network to create a Stadtbahn were abandoned in 2007.

 In 2009, the state of Mecklenburg-Vorpommern developed plans to operate a "Warnow" network, which in addition to the Rostock S-Bahn would include the Wismar–Rostock–Tessin, the (Bad Doberan)–Rostock–Graal-Müritz and the Wismar–Ludwigslust lines.
 DB Regio Nordost won the bid and will remain the operator of Rostock S-Bahn and will also take over the operation of the Rostock–Laage–Güstrow route.
 From the timetable change in 2012, this line was added to the S-Bahn network and operated as line S3.
 Between Rostock and Warnemünde trains run in the peak hour every 7.5 minutes and during the non-peak every 15 minutes; on the other sections trains run every 60 minutes from Monday to Friday and on weekends only run every 2 hours.

 In mid-May 2012, the Ministry of Energy, Infrastructure and Regional Development of Mecklenburg-Vorpommern announced that in the future line S4 would not run to the port of Rostock.
 The Rostock City Council contradicted this and called for an extension of the S-Bahn line to the ferry terminal in the port.
 Nevertheless, passenger services to the port were completely abandoned on 9 December 2012.
 The stop in Mierdorf (near Güstrow) was also abandoned at the same time.

 It was intended that, as of December 2012, all lines would be consistently operated with brand-new, five carriage Bombardier Talent 2 electric railcars, which should replace the old double-deck push-pull trains (lines S1 and S2) and diesel railcars (line S3), but these trains were not yet available at the 2012 timetable change.
 Services on lines S1 and S2 continued with the old sets, while line S3 was divided into two parts in Rostock (Warnemünde–Rostock Hbf and Rostock Hbf–Laage–Güstrow) with services between Rostock and Güstrow operated with trains of newer bi-level cars hauled by a locomotive.

 Since 26 April 2014, all Talent 2 railcars have been available for the S-Bahn and they have completely replaced the loco-hauled trains.

+The line S2X only operated for one year and was replaced in December 2024 by the line RE50.